New Armenia, New Perspectives

 VC investments in Armenian startups since 2014 Q3

 Sources: CrunchBase, EIF, other open sources, SmartGateVC proprietary data (as of Jan 5, 2019).
-Note, we define as Armenian companies that have significant R&D operations in Armenia since early days of establishment and an ethnic Armenian co-founder is in charge for business development.
+Note, we define a company as it has significant R&D operations in Armenia since early days of establishment and an Armenian co-founder is in charge for business development.

 The deals included investments from top tier VCs.
 The most notable of the deals included investments from Sequoia, True Ventures, Foundation Capital, Learn Capital, Naspers, Baidu Ventures, YCombinator, Sierra Ventures, Shanda Group, Sutter Hill Ventures, and many others.
 As of the end of 2018 the top 5 VC backed Armenian startups are PicsArt - photo editor app with 100M monthly active users (raised $45M), CodeSignal (formerly CodeFights) - tech talent assessment and recruitment tool ($12.5M), Teamable - AI enabled employee referral SaaS, recently acquired Greylock/Vertex backed Simppler ($10M+), IntelinAir - agriculture focused aerial imagery analytics company ($10M), and SoloLearn - a 28M+ user community learning platform to learn, create, and share programming content with peers ($7M+).